Almighty Records: Marketing

 In recent years Almighty have made their productions available to a wider customer base after making a deal with Universal Music, and more recently with The Orchard, which allows Almighty to sell on most digital platforms including iTunes and Amazon.com.
 Recently some Almighty Productions have also been made available on Beatport.
 2010 is the first year that Almighty products have been made available in the US and Canada.

 Not all of Almighty's productions are available on general release, however fans can become members of the Almighty Club.
 Members receive most items that Almighty produce including special promotional material and additional, previously unreleased recordings.

 It can take Almighty from one to three people to produce a track, working on all elements of the production to the final mix down.
 Single releases are usually a fashion item, preferably chosen if there are no dance remixes of the song in question in the Hi-NRG genre, in the style that Almighty produce.
 Albums, on the other hand, are planned months in advance.

 Over the years Almighty has featured mixes from other dance / pop producers, including Bimbo Jones, Stonebridge, Love To Infinity, Matt Pop, Wayne G, Porl Young, Tony Moran, Way Out West and The Rhythm Masters.

 MD Martyn Norris has always overseen all Almighty productions and remixes.
-Almighty have worked with many talented producers over the years including Craig Hardy, Graham Wilcox, Gary Miller, Ian Gant, Ian Stephens, Jono Buchanan, Jon Musgrave, Richard Cottle, Rod Warren, Steve Hilton, and Jewels And Stone who worked at Almighty under the Mary Brazzle alias.
+Almighty has worked with many talented producers over the years including Craig Hardy, Graham Wilcox, Gary Miller, Ian Gant, Ian Stephens, Jono Buchanan, Jon Musgrave, Richard Cottle, Rod Warren, Steve Hilton, and Jewels And Stone who worked at Almighty under the Mary Brazzle alias.
 Jon Dixon joined Almighty in 1996 as it first in-house producer / engineer and was responsible for helping set up the Almighty studios.
 Jon left Almighty in 2002 with colleague Gulio Perruci to set up a new remix team ‘Crash’.
 Jon returned to Almighty on a freelance basis from 2004 until 2010, during which time he has set up another joint venture 7th Heaven with ex Almighty employee Andy Wetson who had left Almighty back in 2005 when their London offices closed.
-Almighty continues with a number of well known producers and have recently been joined by two new young associates who are working under the guise of ‘Almighty Boys’.
+Almighty continues with a number of well known producers was recently joined by two new young associates who are working under the guise of ‘Almighty Boys’.